 2. There is no clearly visible notice specifically prohibiting the intended use of the work (this notice needs to be more than just the copyright symbol “©”).

-3. The work has not been made available on the Internet in violation of the copyright owner’s rights.
+3. The work has not been made available on the internet in violation of the copyright owner’s rights.

 4. The work is cited when you use it, with the source of the materials and the name of the author or creator if their name is available.